Gibber13/blogs.nearinfinity.com/README.md

     {% highlight <language> linenos %}

-View list of [languages](http://pygments.org/docs/lexers/) or use the command:
+View the list of [languages](http://pygments.org/docs/lexers/) or use the command:

     > pygmentize -L